fasih-r3500/mailchimp-hubspot-sync/README.md

       - Click Rate: 7.1%
     Pushed 'Summer Promo' to HubSpot: 201

-A sample contact was created in HubSpot to simulate synced campaign data from Mailchimp.
+I created a sample contact in HubSpot with custom contact properties to simulate synced campaign data from Mailchimp.

-This shows how marketing metrics like **email volume, open rate, click rate, and send time** would appear once synced via the script.
+This shows how marketing metrics like **emails sent, open rate, click rate, and send time** would appear once synced via the script.

 ![Alt text](<Screenshot 2025-06-16 at 02-54-06 Demo Campaign.png>)